danushkhanna/-Advancing-NEET-Educational-Guidance-via-Predictive-Modelling-with-Linear-Regression-and-K-means/README.md

-Integrated NEET Rank Estimation and College Clustering Using Predictive Modeling with Linear Regression and K-means Algorithm.
+National Eligibility cum Entrance Test (NEET) Rank Estimation and College Clustering using Linear Regression and K-means Algorithms.

-This repository is dedicated to advancing academic counseling using data-driven insights and predictive modeling techniques.
-Through a comprehensive exploration of data analytics, predictive models, and clustering algorithms, this project seeks to revolutionize the landscape of NEET (National Eligibility cum Entrance Test) counseling.

 ## Table of Contents: